-It’s about half an hour to hike to Quimixto waterfall and the trail is generally well-defined, with a bit of uphill trekking.
+It’s about half an hour to hike to Quimixto waterfall, and the trail is generally well-marked, with a bit of uphill trekking.

 While there are beaches within the city limits of Puerto Vallarta, the ones outside of it are considerably better.

 Unlike many other beaches around Puerto Vallarta, Quimixto isn’t packed with vendors trying to sell you things, making this one of the most relaxing beaches to hang out on.
 There is a long stretch of beautiful golden beach you’ll have almost to yourself.

-For a perfect day trip to Quimixto from Puerto Vallarta, I recommend leaving Zona Romantica by 9am to arrive in Quimixto by 10:30.
-Then, hike to the waterfall (about half an hour), and spend an hour or so chilling there.
+For a perfect day trip to Quimixto from Puerto Vallarta, I recommend leaving Zona Romantica by 9 am to arrive in Quimixto by 10:30.
+Then, hike to the waterfall (about half an hour) and spend an hour or so chilling there.